 26. Pic du Midi d’Ossau

 Lost for millenia inside of the great French Pyrenees Mountain Range, Pic du Midi d’Ossau reflects its beauty on the mirror-like waters at its base.
 The best views of the jagged peak are likely seen from Boulevard des Pyrénées which lies 55km north of this unmistakable natural wonder.

 Strangely enough, it also turns the birds pink!
 This is a great place to spot pink flamingos as well as (white) Camargue horses.
-If you can peel yourself away from the sheer, unrelenting beauty of the salt flats, you can check out the nearby farms where farmers train massive black bulls for bull fights in Spain.
 All-in-all, the Camargue Salt Flats are a fascinating place to visit in France.

 Best Places To Visit in France For Culture

 In some places, it just seems easier to mingle with locals, to indulge in culture and to understand French traditions and their way of life.

 Here are some of the best places to visit in France if you’re interested in learning about and experiencing the culture:

 Get lost in Vieille Ville, with its rustic, medieval atmosphere and iconic historic buildings all lining a delicate network of narrow back roads and tiny alleyways.
 Here you can enjoy delicious food and meet local people going about their day-to-day life.
 It’s easy to become instantly immersed in the culture of Nice.

 For a little bit of art history and an understanding of its effect on local culture, check out the Museum of Modern and Contemporary Art.
 This striking marble building is a great example of Neoclassical architecture and was first inaugurated in June of 1990.
 Inside you’ll find a collection of ten galleries all spread over 370,000 square meters.